ejbrun/koopman_learning_tropical_cyclone/README.md

 ## Setup
-To install the project, first clone the repository and then run from the project folder:
+To install the project, first clone the repository, and then run from the project folder:
 ```
 python -m venv .venv
 ```